 The Lord gave me a major word of prophesy during one service that He would lift the curse that is upon the Maasai tribe as they begin to seek Him through His Word.
 This word came down just moments before I was about to get up and preach.
 It came down so hard that the brother sitting next to me felt it when it hit.
 This is huge for these people who have sat in darkness for so long.
 Finally, after thousands of years, God is about to lift this despised tribe of people from the bondage of utter darkness to the liberty of the Light of Jesus Christ.
 This is a monumental word from God.

 Naturally, Satan is doing everything he can to stop this from happening, but somehow these people have an innate understanding of how important this word is for them.
 They know it is right on target, and that this needs to be their central focus.
 It’s as if they are waking up from a long, long sleep and the morning sun is still a bit bright for their eyes.

 But they are waking up fast.
 And they are hungry.
-And revival is coming to the Maasai.
-I can see it in their eyes as I deliver this message to church after church way out in the bush.
+Revival is coming to the Maasai - I can see it in their eyes as I deliver this message to church after church way out in the bush.

 Haven’t I read something like this before?

 “The people which sat in darkness saw great light: and to them which sat in

 the region and shadow of death light is sprung up.”

 Matt.
 4:15, 16